MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/llama-index.md

 ## Configure the models used by your code

 You can use the LLM or embeddings model client individually in the code you develop with LlamaIndex or you can configure the entire session using the `Settings` options.
-Configuring the session has the advantage that then all your code will use the same models for all the operations.
+Configuring the session has the advantage of all your code using the same models for all the operations.

 ```python
 from llama_index.core import Settings